mauroservienti/milestone.github.io/_posts/hold-on-your-updates-are-spamming-me.md

 class StartWeeklyDigest
 {
    public string SubscriberId{ get; set; }
-   public DayOfWeek DayOfWeek{ get; set; }
-   public string Time{ get; set; }
+   public DateTime FirstOccurrence{ get; set; }
 }
 ```

 When starting a digest, we need the subscriber and the schedule settings.
-In this case, the day of the week and the time when users like to have the digest delivered.
-In lack of a better type, for example, a `Time` .NET type, we're using a simple string to represent the time of the day.
+In this case, the first occurrence users like to have the digest delivered.
+From there it'll be once every week.
 Your mileage might vary, depending on the scheduling options offered to users.

 The required data are stored in the saga data.
 We keep the scheduling settings too because the system could use a subsequent `StartWeeklyDigest` message to update the digest scheduling.
 By storing current settings, we can check if the configuration needs to change.